50 Good Luck Symbols From Around the World

 - Tigers are considered lucky in Chinese astrology.
 The Tiger protects against certain evils, including theft and fire.

 - Frogs are symbols of prosperity, wealth, friendship, and abundance in many cultures.
-In other cultures they symbolize fertility.
+In other cultures, they symbolize fertility.
 In the Native American culture of the Southwestern United States, the frog carries a piece of wood in its mouth because the Mojave people believe frogs brought fire to humans.
 For the ancient Romans, the frog was believed to bring good luck to one's home.
 Native Aborigines of Australia believe that frogs brought the thunder and rain.
 Frogs are said to be effective in speeding up recovery from disease.
 Among the ancient Egyptians and Greeks, frogs symbolized inspiration and fertility.
-In ancient Egypt, Hekt, the frog goddess, protected newborn babies, hence frogs were symbols of fertility and birth.
+In ancient Egypt, Hekt, the frog goddess, protected newborn babies; hence frogs were symbols of fertility and birth.
 The frog is also said to attract true friends and to help find long-lasting love.

 - Birds, including cranes, eagles, and falcons, are powerful luck symbols.
-For more about bird symbolism, read this article.

 Some specific animal body parts are also thought to be lucky.